 Something happened to marketers trying to become customer-centric … they forgot to include the customer!

-A disturbing trend seems to have taken place in modern digital marketing.
-Companies claim they want to focus more on the customer and move marketing initiatives to a more customer-centric approach, yet, all too often, these same companies are not performing the necessary foundation work to make this happen.
+A disturbing trend seems to have taken place in modern marketing.
+Companies claim they want to focus more on the customer and move marketing initiatives to a more customer-centric approach, yet, all too often, these same companies are not performing the necessary foundational work to make this happen.

 I call this a Customer Experience Paradox.